MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-plan-for-new-demand.md

 ---
 title: Plan for New Demand Order by Order
-description: This planning task can be performed on the Order Planning page, which displays all new demand along with availability information and suggestions for supply, including item substitution.
+description: 'This planning task can be performed on the Order Planning page, which displays all new demand along with availability information and suggestions for supply, including item substitution.'
 author: SorenGP
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.form: 5522, 5524, 5526
+ms.search.form: '5522, 5524, 5526'
 ms.date: 07/29/2021
 ms.author: edupont
-ms.openlocfilehash: e95bc34c56364ebb12c63c250339f1de868b8a32
-ms.sourcegitcommit: 8a12074b170a14d98ab7ffdad77d66aed64e5783
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 03/31/2022
-ms.locfileid: "8516786"
 ---
-# <a name="plan-for-new-demand-order-by-order"></a>Plan for New Demand Order by Order
+# Plan for New Demand Order by Order

 This planning task can be performed on the **Order Planning** page, which displays all new demand along with availability information and suggestions for supply.
 It provides the visibility and tools needed to effectively plan demand from sales lines and component lines and then create different types of supply orders directly.

 You can enter the **Order Planning** page in two ways depending on your focus: From an order that you want to plan for specifically or in batch mode because you want to plan for all and any new demand.

-## <a name="to-plan-for-new-production-order-demand"></a>To plan for new production order demand
+## To plan for new production order demand

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Planned Production Orders**, and then choose the related link.
 (You can perform these steps for planned, firm planned, or released production orders).
 2. Open the production order you want to plan for, and then choose the **Planning** action.